poets-ai/elegy/docs/index.md

 * `regularizers` module
 * `nn` layers module

-For more information checkout our [Reference API](https://poets-ai.github.io/elegy/api/Overview).
+For more information checkout the **Reference API** section in the [Documentation](https://poets-ai.github.io/elegy).

 ## Contributing
-Deep Learning is evolving at an incredible speed, there is so much to do and so few hands.
+Deep Learning is evolving at an incredible rate, there is so much to do and so few hands.
 If you wish to contibute anything from a loss or metrics to a new awesome feature for Elegy just open an issue or send a PR!

 ## About Us